raspberrypilearning/flappy-astronaut/worksheet.md

 	shake.start()
 	```

-1. Save and run your code, and shake the Raspberry Pi (carefully) to see the astronaut move up and then down.
+1. Save and run your code, and shake the Sense HAT (carefully) to see the astronaut move up and then down.

 1. Your script should so far look like this: